RetroReversing/retroReversing/pages/ps2/PlayStation2DevelopmentHardware.md

 <section class="postSection">
   <iframe class="wow slideInLeft postImage" width="560" height="315" src="https://www.youtube.com/embed/ZnXpzczPc38" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <div markdown="1">
-Yabasic was released with every PAL Playstation 2 on the accompanying demo disc.
+Yabasic was released with every single PAL Playstation 2 on the accompanying free demo disc.

 It was offered as an attempt to clarify the Playstation 2 as a Home Computer in the European Union to avoid the game console tax which existed at the time [^10].